syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the tabs and its groups,controls to the ribbon control.
+Specifies the tabs and its groups.
+Also specifies the control details that has to be placed in the tab area in the ribbon control.